Drop impact on superheated surfaces: from capillary dominance to non-linear advection dominance: Phenomenology

 We characterise the neck motion by tracking the azimuthally averaged neck radius $r_n(t)$ (figure \ref{fig2}c) and height $h_n(t) = h(r_n(t),t)$ (figure \ref{fig2}d).
-As expected, the neck radius follows the prediction $r_n(t) = \sqrt{3URt}$, indicating the relevance of the description of isothermal impacts derived under the assumption of the absence of an intervening gas layer \citep{riboux2014,gordillo2019} and the negligible influence of vapour generation on the radial dynamics \citep{shirota2016,chantelot2021}.
+As expected, the neck radius follows the prediction $r_n(t) = \sqrt{3URt}$. \revP{The deviation from the prediction at long time is not systematic in our data, and here it can be attributed to the prolate shape of the drop at impact (see figure \ref{fig2}(a), $t = 0.2 \, \si{\milli\second}$)}. \revP{This agreement} indicates the relevance of the description of impacts derived under the assumption of the absence of an intervening gas layer \citep{riboux2014,gordillo2019}, and the negligible influence of vapour generation on the radial dynamics \citep{shirota2016,chantelot2021}.
 Note that the time origin is obtained by computing the estimated instant $t_0$ at which the drop center would contact the solid in the absence of air $t_0 = r_{n,0}/(3RU)$, where $r_{n,0}$ is the neck radius at the first instant the liquid enters within the evanescent length scale.
 Tracking the azimuthally averaged neck height $h_n(t)$ allows us to determine the azimuthally averaged minimum gas film thickness $h_m$ (figure \ref{fig2}d).
-We now focus on identifying the effect of the impact velocity $U$ and the substrate temperature $T_s$ on $h_m$.
+We now focus on identifying the effect of the impact velocity $U$ and the substrate temperature $T_s$ on $h_m$. \revP{Indeed, in contrast to the radial dynamics, the vertical motion of the neck is strongly affected by evaporation.}